Pork chop: Italy

+Spain

+Among Spanish recipes for pork chops are Chuletas de cerdo a la naranja – braised with orange juice and ginger, served with sour cream, Chuletas de cerdo picante – with garlic, oregano, cumin, cloves, coriander seed, cinnamon cooked in red wine vinegar and orange juice, served with a pineapple and lime sauce (Salsa de lima y piña), and Chuletas de cerdo al romero con pimienta – cooked with garlic, rosemary, fennel seeds, chili flakes lemon juice and olive oil.

+US

+In his 1972 book James Beard's American Cookery the American chef James Beard gives recipes for pork chops with cream gravy, breaded pork chops, pork chops Creole, chilled pork chops, pork chops with mushrooms, pork chops with onions, pork chop sauerkraut casserole and pork chop and potato scallop.

+Alternative chop cuts

-The center cut or pork loin chop includes a large T-shaped bone and is structurally similar to the beef T-bone steak.
-Rib chops come from the rib portion of the loin, and are similar to rib eye steaks.
-Blade or shoulder chops come from the spine and tend to contain much connective tissue.
+Chops vary in size from smaller foreloin chops (or cutlets), through to the middle loin chops, both of which have the bone in.
+Chump chops are boneless and the biggest of the three.
+They all come from the loin and can be cooked in the same way.
+In American butchery rib chops come from the rib portion of the loin, and are similar to rib eye steaks; blade or shoulder chops come from the spine and tend to contain much connective tissue.
 The sirloin chop is taken from the (rear) leg end and also contains much connective tissue.
 The shoulder end produces chops that are considerably fattier than the chops taken from the loin end.

-The "Iowa Chop" is a large thick center cut with its name coined in 1976 by the Iowa Pork Producers Association due to the state producing more pork than any other in the nation.
-The center-cut loin is often over 1 in thick, and likened to a quality cut of beef due to its size and tenderness.
+The "Iowa Chop" is a large thick middle cut, its name coined in 1976 by the Iowa Pork Producers Association due to the state producing more pork than any other in the US.
+The middle-cut loin is often over 1 in thick, and likened to a quality cut of beef for its size and tenderness.

-A "Bacon Chop" is cut from the shoulder end and leaves the pork belly meat attached.
-Pork chops are sometimes sold marinated, or they can be prepared at home to add flavor; marinades such as a chili sauce or a barbecue sauce are common.
-As pork is often cooked more thoroughly than beef, thus running the risk of drying out, pork chops can be brined to maintain moistness.
-One could also wrap pork chops in bacon to add further moistness during the cooking process.